Porter-Gaud/pg-schedule-old/README.md

 Reminder: Setting up the database is *not a requirement* for contributing to this app.

 ## Where is this hosted?
-The PG-Schedule core application, PostgreSQL, and Redis are hosted on a (free) Heroku server.
+The PG-Schedule core application and PostgreSQL instance are hosted on a (free) Heroku server.
 This application is live at [schedule.portergaud.edu](http://schedule.portergaud.edu).
 The Google Authentication application is hosted on an internal (@portergaud.edu) project on Google Cloud Platform.
 This repo is under control of the [Porter-Gaud GitHub organization](https://github.com/porter-gaud), which is open to all Porter-Gaud students.